top of page

 The Garden at Dogwood Forest

-We have more than blueberries.
-You can also pick elderberries when they're in season.
-There is 35 acres of forest, a medicine garden, a sculpture garden (For the Forest), a restored prairie and you can always pick up some of Regina's amazing salves, low sugar content jellies, vinegars, soaps and tea blends.
+In addition to blueberries, you can pick elderberries in season.
+The property also features 35 acres of forest, a medicine garden, a sculpture garden (For the Forest), a restored prairie, and you can purchase Regina’s handmade salves, low-sugar jellies, vinegars, soaps, and tea blends.

 Regenerative Farming

-Reintroducing native forbs and grasses into the pasture may be pretty but it’s utilitarian as well.
-Many beneficial insects are linked to the specific timing of a specific bloom.
-Rick uses solarization, burning, planting, seeding, and weeding.
-He encourages a diverse variety of species to bloom throughout the entire growing season.
+Reintroducing native forbs and grasses into the pasture is not only aesthetically pleasing but highly functional, supporting beneficial insects that rely on the timing of specific blooms.
+Rick utilizes techniques such as solarization, controlled burning, planting, seeding, and weeding, encouraging a diverse array of species to bloom throughout the growing season.

 Contact